-Oakland Livingston Human Service Agency (OLHSA) provides dozens of services to assist families and individuals to succeed.
+The Oakland Livingston Human Service Agency (OLHSA) was founded in 1964 as a part of President Lyndon B. Johnson's War on Poverty.
+OLHSA provides dozens of services to assist families and individuals to succeed.

 OLHSA staff members strive for excellence, respect others and honor diversity.
-To accomplish its work, OLHSA partners with other local organizations and belongs to a network of more than 1,000 nonprofit community action agencies doing similar work throughout the country.
+To accomplish its work, OLHSA partners with other local organizations and belongs to a network of more than 1,000 nonprofit Community Action Agencies doing similar work throughout the country.